JosiahSZN1/JosiahSZN1/README.md

 - 👋 Hi, I’m @JosiahSZN1
-- 👀 I’m interested in creating responsive visuals for live music performance, art installation, and advertisement.
+- 👀 I’m interested in creating software for generating sound reactive visual representation.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning PHP.
-- 💞️ I’m looking to collaborate ...
+- 💞️ I’m looking to collaborate with...
-- 📫 How to reach me ...
+- 📫 How to reach me via email: lejosiahm@gmail.com

 <!---
 JosiahSZN1/JosiahSZN1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.